 In paradigm-shifting language, the Affordable Care Act states that the normal lines of responsibility between doctors and APRNs must be redrawn and barriers must be lifted in order to expand the roles of NPs in this new age of national healthcare.

 There are several reasons for the ACA’s strong directive:

 As an NP with a master’s degree in nursing, you can look forward to earning a full-time mean base salary of $113,930.4 Your new master’s degree allows you to provide a broad range of healthcare services, including:

-At Walden University, you can customize your online master’s degree in nursing by choosing one of six specializations to focus your degree: family nurse practitioner, adult-gerontology nurse practitioner, adult-gerontology acute care nurse practitioner, leadership and management, nursing education, and nursing informatics.
+At Walden University, you can customize your online master’s degree in nursing by choosing one of six specializations to focus your degree: family nurse practitioner, adult-gerontology nurse practitioner, adult-gerontology acute care nurse practitioner, nurse executive, nursing education, and nursing informatics.

 Explore Walden University's online master’s degree in nursing program and specialized certification programs that fit your career goals.
 Earn your degree at a pace that fits your life and schedule.